Bitcoin Correlations

 TL;DR

 Bitcoin’s rolling 90-day return correlation with five reference markets: GLD (gold), QQQ (Nasdaq-100), SPY (S&P 500), IWM (small-caps), TLT (long bonds).
-Five lines, five macro stories, one chart.
+A direction-blind measure of co-movement, not causation.

 Why it matters